outrigdev/outrig/README.md

 ### Goroutine Monitoring

-Outrig dumps your goroutine stack traces every second for easy search/viewing.
-You can optionally name your goroutines for easier inspecting.
+Outrig captures your goroutine stack traces every second for easy search/viewing.
+You can optionally name and tag your goroutines for easier inspecting.
+Using the construct below also allows Outrig to log exact start and end timestamps for tracked goroutines.

 ```go
 outrig.Go("worker-pool-1").Run(func() {